primefaces/primefaces/docs/12_0_0/core/errorhandling.md

 </p:dialog>
 ```
 Ideal location for `p:ajaxExceptionHandler` component is the facelets template so that it gets
 included in every page.
-Refer to component documentation of `p:ajaxExceptionHandler` for the
+[Refer to component documentation for the available attributes](/components/ajaxexceptionhandler.md)
-available attributes.

 ## Render Response Exceptions
 To support exception handling in the `RENDER_RESPONSE` phase, it's required to set the